Two Dead After An Early Morning Head-On Collison In Bangor - NewsBreak

 Bangor Police have released the identities of two drivers killed Saturday in a head-on crash.
 Sergeant Jason McAmbley says the drivers have been identified as Zachariah Flanders, 32, of Bangor and Orville Patterson, 65, of Glenburn.
 Both men were deceased when members of the Bangor Police and Fire Departments arrived at the scene in the area of 1049 Kenduskeag Avenue just before 1:00 Saturday morning.
 Neither vehicle contained any passengers and no one else was hurt in the incident.

-BANGOR, Maine — Bangor police on Tuesday released the names of two men who died in a crash early Saturday morning on Kenduskeag Avenue.
-Zachariah Flanders, 32, of Bangor, and Orville Patterson, 65, of Glenburn, were dead when police arrived at the crash near 1049 Kenduskeag Ave. just before 1 a.m.
-Saturday, Bangor Police Department spokesperson Sgt.
-Jason McAmbley said in a release.
+BANGOR, Maine (WABI) - Bangor police have identified the two men who died in a two-vehicle crash over the weekend.
+They say 32-year-old Zachariah Flanders of Bangor, and 65-year-old Orville Patterson of Glenburn had already passed away when they arrived at the crash.
+It happened on Kenduskeag Avenue between Griffin...

 WMTW